Microservices vs SOA vs API Comparison

 Microservices – Attributes

-We covered microservices in quite some detail in an earlier blog post, but within the context of this discussion, and to help frame the entire comparison in regards to service oriented architecture vs microservices that we‘re making, it‘s worth detailing some of the main benefits and attribute of MSA again.
+We covered microservices in quite some detail in an earlier blog post, but within the context of this discussion, and to help frame the entire comparison in regards to service oriented architecture vs microservices that we‘re making, it‘s worth detailing some of the main benefits and attributes of MSA again.

 That said, risks like these can be mitigated during the planning phases of your SOA application development by ensuring the same pool of developers is responsible for a given set of SOA services.